MichalOpoka/ecfr/cfr/title-16-Commercial-Practices/chapter-II-Consumer-Product-Safety-Commission/subchapter-C-Federal-Hazardous-Substances-Act-Regulations/part-1500-Hazardous-Substances-Articles-Administration-Enforcement-Regulations/section-1500.43a.md

 (j) *Test Method B—for determining Finite or Actual Flashpoint.* (1) Inspect the inside of the sample cup, lid, and shutter mechanism for cleanliness and freedom from contamination.
 Use an absorbent paper tissue to wipe clean, if necessary.
 Put cover in place and lock securely.
 The filling orifice may be conveniently cleaned with a pipe cleaner.

 (2) For expected flashpoints below ambient. (i) The instrument power switch is to be in off position.
-Fill the refrigerant-charged cooling block with a suitable material.5 Raise the lid and shutter assembly, and position the base of the block in the sample cup, being careful not to injure or mar the cup.
+Fill the refrigerant-charged cooling block with a suitable material.
+5 Raise the lid and shutter assembly, and position the base of the block in the sample cup, being careful not to injure or mar the cup.
 When the thermometer reaches a temperature 5 to 10 °C (10 to 20 °F) below the expected flashpoint, remove the cooling block and quickly dry the cup with a paper tissue to remove any moisture.
 Immediately close the lid and shutter assembly and secure.
 Prepare to introduce the sample using the syringe, both of which have been precooled to a temperature 5 to 10 °C (10 to 20 °F) below the expected temperature (See § 1500.43a(j)(5)).

 (ii) Caution: Do not cool the sample block below −38 °C, the freezing point of mercury.

 (3) For tests where the expected flashpoint is above ambient.
 Turn the coarse temperature control knob fully clockwise (full on) causing the indicator light to illuminate.
 When the thermometer reaches a temperature 3 °C (5 °F) below the estimated flashpoint, turn the coarse temperature knob counter-clockwise to the dial reading representing the estimated flashpoint temperature as shown on the calibration curve (See § 1500.43a(h)(1)).
 When the indicator light slowly cycles on and off, read the temperature on the thermometer.
 If necessary, adjust the fine temperature control knob to obtain the exact desired temperature.

-(4)(i) Charge the syringe7 with a 2 ml specimen of the sample7 to be tested; transfer the syringe to the filling orifice, taking care not to lose any sample; discharge the test specimen into the cup by fully depressing the syringe plunger; remove the syringe.
+(4)(i) Charge the syringe 7 with a 2 ml specimen of the sample 7 to be tested; transfer the syringe to the filling orifice, taking care not to lose any sample; discharge the test specimen into the cup by fully depressing the syringe plunger; remove the syringe.

-(ii) Set the timer10 by rotating its knob clockwise to its stop.
+(ii) Set the timer 10 by rotating its knob clockwise to its stop.
 Open the gas control valve and ignite the pilot and test flames.
 Adjust the test flame with the pinch valve to conform to the size of the 4-mm (5/32-in.) gage.

-(iii) After the audible time signal indicates the specimen is at test temperature,10 apply the test flame by slowly and uniformly opening the shutter and then closing it completely over a period of approximately 21/2 s.
+(iii) After the audible time signal indicates the specimen is at test temperature, 10 apply the test flame by slowly and uniformly opening the shutter and then closing it completely over a period of approximately 21/2 s.
 Watch closely for a flash at the cup opening.

 10 For expected flashpoint below ambient, do not set the timing device.
 Adjust the test flame.
 Allow the temperature to rise under ambient conditions until the temperature reaches 5 °C (9 °F) below the expected flashpoint.
 Immediately apply the test flame.